Esri/ember-arcgis-portal-components/README.md

 ### Item Picker

 The item picker component allows a user to search a portal for items, see a preview of the item, and then get the item returned.
 While commonly used in a modal, the component can be used in any context.
-[Clone the repo locally and run the dummy application to see examples]()

 ### Layer Picker

 Layer picker is part of the item picker.
 It allows for items with multiple layers to display them as radio buttons.
 This will then allow the user to select which layer they would like to use.
 The layer picker will display by default if the item is type `Feature Service` or `Map Service`.

 ### Generating a New Component

 When generating a new component, please structure your files in the following order.
 This will help standardize the files and keep everything in an organized format:

 1. Injections